EP21: The Greatest GOAT

 People love to debate “the GOAT”

-People love to argue and debate about who’s the “greatest of all time” at something.
+People love to debate the question of who the “greatest of all time” is within a given context.

-In fact, that sort of debate and discussion has become so common and so popular that a term has arisen within the vernacular to specifically identify the greatest of all time within a particular category: GOAT.
+In fact, that discussion has become so common and so popular that a term has arisen within the vernacular to specifically identify the greatest of all time within a particular category: GOAT.

 Here’s how Merriam-Webster defines it: